javascript-tutorial/en.javascript.info/1-js/04-object-basics/07-optional-chaining/article.md

 As you can see, the property names are still duplicated in the code.
 E.g. in the code above, `user.address` appears three times.

-And now, finally, the optional chaining comes to the rescue!
+That's why the optional chaining `?.` was added to the language.
+To solve this problem once and for all!

 ## Optional chaining